 Early on I lost a job and did not know I needed to submit a ROE.
 I didn't submit my earnings for that month and I then got a cheque for \$2.50 instead of my regular cheque.
 I didn't know the rules at that time and the worker did not explain how to wrap up employment if it ends.
 It never occurred to me that I would need to take any specific steps and though I tried to reach my worker I was not able to.
-That often happens, that workers aren't reachable or don't check their voicemail."
+That often happens, that workers aren't reachable or don't check their voicemail. "

-"I do not think they should make It so complicated..."
 "Working while you are on ODSP is a complicated process and I have thought, you should not work while you are on ODSP.
 And I do not think that is what they want.
-I do not think they should make it so complicated that we chose to not work when we feel like we could work at least part time."
+I do not think they should make it so complicated that we choose not to work when we feel like we could work at least part time."